materials-marketplace/user-docs/docs/source/ucs/sa_weld_strength_tut.md

 ![ws_app|200x100](../_static/img/ucs/standalone_apps/weld_output_1.png)

-In this screen, you have a summary of your imputs. togheter witht the resulting stress.
+In this screen, you have a summary of your inputs together with the resulting stress.

 If in the previous section you had chosen to compute the stress for a fillet weld, this is the result page you would have had
 ![ws_app|200x100](../_static/img/ucs/standalone_apps/weld_output_2.png)